fjaellet/Snapdragons/README.md

       ChosenLim=16.0d0

       write(6,*) 'Limited to V<‘,ChosenLim

+For differnt data releases, set the error parameter in the beginning of PopSynth.F Gaia end of mission -> error=1
+Gaia TGAS -> error=2
+Gaia TGAS (Hipparcos stars only) -> error=3
+Gaia DR2 -> error=4

 The Attached pop_synth.F has the full range of outputs turned on, but you can adjust that by taking out fields from the below print statement, and editing the 102 format label to show correct length.